JuliaDynamics/DynamicalSystems.jl/docs/src/chaos_detection.md

 tight_layout()
 ```
 ![GALI Continuous](https://i.imgur.com/VJE6MpC.png)
-As you can see, the results match almost perfectly the theory described in
+As you can see, the results of both discrete and continuous match
+very well the theory described in
 [`gali`](@ref0).

 ### Using GALI